asiftyro/launchd/README.md

 ```

-Start a job alive if a given path exists
+Start a program if a given path exists
 ```
 <key>KeepAlive</key>
 <dict>